 After arrival checklist

 - Attend a J-1 scholar orientation session.
-These sessions are held on a weekly basis and you will sign up for one when you check in.
+These sessions are held on a weekly basis and you will be invited to attend one via email.
 It is required by federal law that you attend an orientation session.

 - Enroll in a health insurance policy that meets U.S. requirements for J-1 visitors.